With Course Files, you can rename, move, copy, overwrite, download, and perform a quick search for files and folders.

 When you copy a folder, links to the content in the folder are not copied.
-The content remains linked to the files inside the original folder.
+Links remain to the items in the original folder if you linked to them in a course area.
 The files inside the copied folder lose their original permissions and inherit any new ones associated with its new parent folder.

-When you move a file or folder, the links to content in your course remain intact.
+You can move a file to a different folder, and you can move a folder into another folder.
+When you move a file or folder, the links to content in your course go with it and remain intact.
 If you move a file to a different folder, it maintains its original permissions.
 It does not inherit permissions associated with the parent folder.
 The same is true for all files in a moved folder.
-To learn more about permissions, see Control Access to Course Files.

-You can edit and overwrite individual files in Course Files while maintaining the course links to those files.
-When overwriting a file, the new version remains in the original location and the old version goes to the overwritten files folder.
+You can edit and overwrite individual files in Course Files while maintaining the links to those files.
+When you overwrite a file, the new version remains in the original location and the old version goes to the overwritten files folder.

-When creating a content item in the Getting Started content area, you create a link to the syllabus file in Course Files.
-Later, you need to make changes to the file.
+Example: When you create a content item in the Getting Started content area, you create a link to the syllabus file in Course Files.
+Later, you need to make changes to the syllabus.
 You edit a copy of the file on your computer and upload the new version of the syllabus to Course Files with the Overwrite File function.
 The link to the file in the content area remains intact.
 When students access the syllabus in your course, they see the revised content.

 You can select files and folders in Course Files and download them to your computer in a zipped package.
 This is helpful if you want to reuse selected files and folders in other courses or edit several files and folders offline.

-Select the check boxes next to the files and folders to include in the zipped package and click Download Package on the action bar.
+Select the check boxes next to the files and folders to include in the zipped package and select Download Package.
 The file name for the zipped package saved to your computer is the course ID with the .zip extension.

-Files and folders you edit on your computer and upload again into Course Files retain their links in your course, as long as the original file names remain.
+Files and folders you edit on your computer and upload again into Course Files retain their links in your course as long as the original file names remain.
 If you change the name of a file or folder while it is on your computer, a new file or folder is saved in Course Files when uploading.
 The edits you make to the file or folder will not show in your course where it is linked.
-When uploading, you can overwrite files which you may have renamed while on your computer.
-Then, you can be sure course links remain intact.
-To learn more, see How to Overwrite a File in Course Files.

 Use the Search function in the Files section of the Control Panel to search for files and folders within Course Files.

-If this feature is not available, your institution may have disabled the feature.
+If this feature is not available, your institution may have disabled it.